partylikeits1983/PDF-translation/README.md

 ### _Planned Features_

-- 1 convert pdf to text
+- 1 ask user in terminal wheather to use NLP to condense text
-- 2 use NLP to condense text
+- 2 translate condensed or noncondensed text
-- 3 translate condensed text
+- 3 improve UI

 - idealy this tool would be packaged as a telegram bot that you can send an image to, the server will then be able to extract the text from the image, and send you back the condensed NLP text and or with translation applied.